wix-incubator/wix-rest-docs/guides/QueryVsSearch.md

 ## When to use Query methods
 Query methods deliver structured data efficiently with consistent performance.
 Choose a Query method when:
 - You need consistent, low-latency responses, even at the cost of some data freshness.
 For example, you're performing read operations immediately after write operations.
-- You need predictable performance for displaying paginated data.
 - Filtering or sorting based on structured fields is enough to meet your needs, without free text or aggregated data (counts, sums, and so on).